You’re sheltering in place. Now what?

 This is one of the best books of 2020, hands down.
 It is sweet, funny, and real.
 Felix and his friends are wonderful and truly support each other in a realistic, beautiful way.
 You will be swept up in Felix’s personal journey of self-discovery, identity, and finding love.

 Emily has just relocated to small-town Maryland to help out her sister while she’s recovering from a recent accident.
-“Helping out” turns out to entail being roped in to volunteer at the local Ren Faire with her teenage niece for the summer.
-She butts heads immediately with Simon, the main organizer of the faire, and can’t figure out why he hates her so much.
+“Helping out” entails being roped into volunteer at the local Ren Faire with her teenage niece for the summer.
+She butts heads immediately with Simon, the main organizer of the fair, and can’t figure out why he hates her so much.
 Things get confusing, though, when Simon’s Ren Faire character treats Emily quite differently when they’re performing for guests.

 Ben De Backer gets thrown out of their house after coming out to their parents as nonbinary.
 As a result, Ben has to move in with their older sister, Hannah, whom they don’t have a close relationship with.
 Ben is out and supported by Hannah and her husband, but tries to keep a low profile at their new school.
 Keeping a low profile is kind of hard when Ben becomes friends with and starts to develop feelings for Nathan Allan, a funny, outgoing classmate.